 This chapter described the analog, digital and integrated system tests used to evaluate the functionality and performance of the complete modem design.
 These tests prove that a short-range underwater acoustic modem can be designed from low-cost components.
-The tests indicate that the UCSDModem can support data rates of 200 bps for ranges up to $\sim$ 400 meters with the power charcteristics given in Table 9.2.
+The tests indicate that the UCSDModem can support data rates of 200 bps for ranges up to ~400 meters.
 Tables 4.1 and 4.2 show how the UCSDModem compares with existing commercial and reseeach modems respectively.
+The transmit and receive power in Table 4.1 combine the transmit and receive powers of the analog and digital hardware respectively.